 asked the Father to glorify Him with the glory He had before the creation, He

-was referring to the fact that He existed throughout past eternity.
+was making reference to the fact that He existed in eternity past.
 Prior to

 of the curse.
-Before the curse there was no time, and so Jesus lived in
+Before the curse there was no time, and Jesus lived in

-minutes, hours, days, months and years.
-We can do that because there is a
+minutes, hours, days, months and years, because there is a

-beginning and an end of time, but if we tried to segment eternity, each
+beginning and an end to everything, but if we tried to segment eternity, each

-segment would be an eternity in itself; that is why time doesn’t exist in
+segment is eternity in itself; that is why time doesn’t exist in

 eternity.
-So if we want to say that Jesus was created at some point in
+So if we want to say that Jesus was created at some time in

-always with the father (1Jn 1-2); He is part of the trinity; He is an aspect
+always been with the father (1Jn 1-2).
+He is a member of the trinity; He is an aspect

 Rev 1-9